 Everyone has dealt with the annoyance of a clogged drain at least once in their life.
 Let’s say you were in the shower and it suddenly became a shallow pond once you turned on the water or your kitchen sink won’t drain, even after running the garbage disposal.
+If these tips don't clear the clog you probably have a more serious issue that requires professional drain cleaning or rooter service.

 After reading this blog, you will know exactly what to do the next time your plumbing gets clogged.